 - 1. All students must have a minimum Quality Point Average of 2.0 in order to graduate. - 2.
 All students must achieve the minimum Quality Point Average shown in the Academic Achievement Chart in this Catalog in order to make Satisfactory Academic Progress.
 Any student not making Satisfactory Academic Progress will be placed on probation. - 3.
 All non-VESL students should be strongly advised to repeat any course in their technical major for which they receive a grade that is less than 2.0.
 Students should be told explicitly that failure to do may reduce their ability to find acceptable employment.
-They should also be told that they may not be eligible for an Externship placement. - 4.
-VESL students should be strongly encouraged to repeat any course for which they receive a grade that is less than 2.0.
-They should be told that failure to master the material in one level will very likely cause serious problems in the following levels. - 5.
-Only one repeated course (for which a passing grade has been received) may be counted in determining enrollment status for financial aid purposes.
+They should also be told that they may not be eligible for an Externship placement.

+- 4. VESL students should be strongly encouraged to repeat any course for which they receive a grade that is less than 2.0.
+Failure to master the material in one level will very likely cause serious problems in the following levels. - 5.
+Only one repeated course (for which a passing grade has been received) may be counted in determining enrollment status for financial aid purposes. - 6.
+When a course is repeated, the new grade replaces the previous grade.